sachit-n/plant_disease_classify/README.md

 # Classifying Crop Diseases

-Project By:
+Project Members:
-Sachit Nagpal, Net ID - sn2811
+- Sachit Nagpal, Net ID - sn2811

 Submission Documents:
-This README, along with [this](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing) notebook contains the submission.
+- This README contains the summary of the project executed.
+- The documentated code [here](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing) may be referred too for specific details on implementation and/or reproducing results.

 ## Project Purpose
 The goal of the project is to use computer vision to accurately diagnose plant diseases from images that are clicked by farmers.